vatlab/vat-docs/content/Documentation/keyconcepts/_index.md

     dbSNP.RSPOS (int)       Chr position reported in dbSNP dbSNP.RV (int)          RS orientation is reversed
     dbSNP.VP (char)         Variation Property.
 Documentation is at ftp://ftp.ncbi.nlm.nih.gov/snp/specs/dbSNP_BitField_latest.pdf dbSNP.GENEINFO (char)   Pairs each of gene symbol:gene id.
-The gene symbol and id are delimited by a colon (</summary>and each pair is delimited by a vertical bar (|) dbSNP.dbSNPBuildID (int)
+The gene symbol and id are delimited by a colon (:) and each pair is delimited by a vertical bar (|) dbSNP.dbSNPBuildID (int)
                             First dbSNP Build for RS
     dbSNP.SAO (int)         Variant Allele Origin: 0 - unspecified, 1 - Germline, 2 - Somatic, 3 - Both